elislenio/flexi-list/README.md

 # flexi-list
-A flexible and reusable component for data-driven lists with Angular.JS
+A flexible Angular.JS module for creating data-driven lists.

 See more in: http://elislenio.github.io/